 Other risk factors include the following:

 Thorough evaluation of the uteroplacental interface by ultrasonography (transvaginal or transabdominal) is warranted in women at risk; it can be done periodically, beginning at 20 to 24 wk gestation.
-If ultrasonography is inconclusive, MRI or Doppler flow studies may help.
+If B-mode (gray-scale) ultrasonography is inconclusive, MRI or Doppler flow studies may help.

-During delivery, the disorder is suspected if
+During delivery, placenta accreta is suspected if

 When placenta accreta is suspected, laparotomy with preparation for large-volume hemorrhage is required.